 A love for the ocean was installed at an early age growing up by the sea in Cornwall, and she spent many years working as a watersports instructor during school and university, so feels right at home on the water.
 Cazz is fascinated with exploring the limits of human potential and encourages people to get out of their comfort zones and push themselves to achieve something extraordinary.

 Megan has mountaineered across the globe and has scaled some of the world’s most famous peaks.
 She's not afraid to run uphill either, having previously completed marathons and trail runs.
 A love affair with the sea and waves started from an early age, and she is equally as happy on (and in!) water as she is on a summit slope, be it in a yacht, kayak or packraft!

-A founder of Dare Two Do, which seeks to promote team adventuring with purpose, and passionate about championing solutions to the issues of Plastic Pollution.
+A founder of Paddles Vs. Plastic, which seeks to promote team adventuring with purpose, and passionate about championing solutions to the issues of Plastic Pollution.

 Megan is an advocate of adventures in any shape or size, is partial to an overnight bivi wild camp under the stars as well as an epic self-powered voyage, and is an avid fan of all that’s deemed a challenge.
 Endurance is the key ingredient that really makes her tick!

 A former corporate business management specialist within the banking sector, she's now fully focused upon soul sustaining adventuring with purpose.
 Megan is excited to test her strength to the ocean max whilst championing the causes closest to our hearts.

 Eleanor Carey - Australia

 The status quo is not something that Eleanor has ever been content with.
 Searching for something more, she undertook her first long distance adventure in 2015 cycling solo and unsupported from Norway to England through 8 countries.
 She has also hiked and biked in South East Asia, climbed volcanos in Central America and completed multi-day expeditions both sea kayaking and canoeing.